emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 *Resolution*: Find the paper source and/or make a note of this in the script or in the paper.

 Emma to-do:
-- photos of September sample sheet, January sample sheets post re-measuring salinity
+- January sample sheets post re-measuring salinity
 - TA protocol updates
-- Look at TA script and see if it uses salinity value in calculation
-- Run Sept timepoints for missing data, any errors or outliers
 - Ask Danielle and Lauren to look for missing bottles
+- put all data in this .md as backup

 Ariana: read in output for calc rates and check completeness script, decide on outliers
 - No effect of titration run or mass for Jan, March, or September

 **ALL TP**:
-- effect of environment of chamber (Jan - none but no pH values, March - none, Sept- pH, )
+- effect of environment of chamber (Jan - none but no pH values, March - none, Sept- pH)
 - blanks and initial variation - some blanks have very low volume value (that isn't realistic)
 - fxn of titration run for Jan, Sept, March
 - Differences in run #s

 **January 2020 TP1**:
-- 216 vs 261 and 385 vs 387; double check which one is correct?
 - Run 1-4 initials and blanks are wonky, same with Run 8 and 9
 - POC-248, POR-83 titration "NOT OK" from LabX output.
 - Environmental data: pH of chamber missing
 - 2 blanks for Run 5 - 2 bottles run.
 I kept the first blank from deltaTA and that titration bottle (kept from 20200318 Run 2 not Run 1)
 - BK-2 lost water during volume measurement - 575 mL isn't correct so I replaced 575 with 610 mL b/c chamber 1 was used again in later run for a blank so that is the empty volume for that chamber.
+- ACR 224 is bonus coral that doesn't exist anywhere else

 **March 2020 TP2**:
 - Only 1 initial for Run 11